 Older people should be able to access high quality and safe services that respond to and are appropriate for their needs.
-Any measures implemented by a residential aged care facility to prevent the spread of coronavirus (COVID-19) must be balanced against the broader responsibilities of those facilities to the physical, emotional and psychological wellbeing of their residents.
+Any measures implemented by a residential aged care facility to prevent the spread of COVID-19 must be balanced against the broader responsibilities of those facilities to the physical, emotional and psychological wellbeing of their residents.

-You can find more information and resources on coronavirus (COVID-19) for older people, their family, friends and carers on the Information for older people and seniors webpage.
+You can find more information and resources on COVID-19 for older people, their family, friends and carers on the Information for older people and seniors webpage.

 Visiting aged care

 Visitors are restricted at all Residential Aged Care Facilities.
 To keep visits safe, there are some rules that need to be followed.